-Most people with porcelain veneers need to wear a professional night guard to protect new dental work during the night.
-They are made of ultra-thin porcelain laminate and require minimal removal of the tooth structure before laying.
+It is important to choose an experienced provider when getting porcelain veneers as they are expensive and difficult to apply.
+Most people with porcelain veneers need to wear a professional night guard while sleeping in order to protect their new dental work.
+Porcelain veneers are made from ultra-thin laminate and require minimal removal of tooth structure before being applied.
 In about two weeks, a thin layer of porcelain is placed over the front and edge of the teeth to lengthen short teeth, repair broken or chipped teeth, or improve tooth color.
-In the case of dental veneers, the underlying structure is the natural tooth and the covering is porcelain.

 Traditional porcelain veneers are made from an impression that is sent to a dental laboratory.
 Instant veneers are less expensive than porcelain veneers but cannot be matched exactly to your natural teeth since they are prefabricated.
 Porcelain veneers make you look younger by covering and correcting chipped, shortened and yellowed teeth.
 A complete smile makeover can be achieved by covering all your teeth with porcelain veneers and creating a “magic wand” effect.